 - Technical knowledge and experience with solar technologies

-- Master’s degree in a related field (energy, environmental science, engineering, public policy, or international relations) preferred
+- Bachelor’s degree in a related field required (e.g., energy, environmental science, engineering, public policy, international relations)

 Skills and competencies

 - Ability to work across government agencies, private companies, and other stakeholders to support achievement of program objectives